olmax99/pyathenastack/README.md

 #### b.
 Aws credentials file

 **NOTE:** The IAM access credentials need to be created manually.
-It is recommended to assign a programatic access to a new developer user with the following maximum of permission policies:
+It is recommended to further reduce the following access policies:

 - AmazonS3FullAccess
 - AmazonAthenaFullAccess
+- AWSCloudFormationFullAccess

 ```
 $ aws configure --profile <dev name>